finbourne/identity-sdk-java/sdk/docs/NetworkZonesApi.md

 > NetworkZoneDefinitionResponse createNetworkZone(createNetworkZoneRequest)

-[BETA] CreateNetworkZone: Creates a network zone
+[EARLY ACCESS] CreateNetworkZone: Creates a network zone

 By default, the network zone will have its hierarchy set to last on creation.